ghimiresunil/Awesome-ML-Toolbox/README.md

 - [dotfiles](https://dotfiles.github.io/): Control the settings and preferences for applications and your system environment
 - [GNU Stow](https://www.gnu.org/software/stow/): Symlink farm manager which takes distinct packages of software and/or data located in separate directories on the filesystem, and makes them appear to be installed in the same place.
 - [vagrant](https://app.vagrantup.com/session):  Tool for building complete development environments
+- [crontab](https://www.geeksforgeeks.org/crontab-in-linux-with-examples/): ‘Crontab’ Command on Linux works in the system’s background.

 ## 20. Obsidian

 ## 21. Nvim